lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-02-13-John_Hennessy.md

 The performance penalty for the generated object code was a factor of 1000, but who's counting?

-To support myself, generally I worked as a TA and gave the occasional lecture standing in for John, but on the whole I was simply able to get on with my research.
+To support myself, generally I worked as a Teaching Assistant and gave the occasional lecture standing in for John, but on the whole I was simply able to get on with my research.
 And at the end when I had finished too quickly to satisfy Stanford's residence requirement,